threeML/gammapy-plugin/README.md

 ## CAVEATS
 - this plugin is under development
-- the current development version of `gammapy` is needed:
+- the current development version of `gammapy` is a requirement:
 ```bash
 git clone https://github.com/gammapy/gammapy.git
 cd gammapy
 pip install .
 ```
-- there are issues with `numba` and the way `astromodels` functions get wrapped in this plugin, you may need to create your own functions that do not use `numba` for evaluating or evaluating the integral

 ## Installation
 The following should be sufficient and install all the relevant dependencies.